melbourne-lab/demgen_overlap/notes/paper_notes.md

 Some of the stats methods in here are ehhh but I think it's still fine to use on the whole.

+### Oli, M.K.
+2004.
+The fast-slow continuum and mammalian life-history patterns: an empirical evaluation.
+Basic and Applied Ecology.

+- r-K selection: early attempt by MacArthur and Wilson 1967, Pianka 1970, to explain diversity of LH patterns but eventually deemed to be insufficient on its own
+- Proposed fast-slow continuum:
+	- "Fast" end - early maturation, large reproductive rates, short generation times
+	- "Slow" end is opposite end
+	- "some" empirical support this is qualitative
+		- Gaillard et al. (1989) did this with a PCA but did not explore what the first principal component measured
+		- Read and Harvey (1989) looked at mortality relative to body weight
+- F / a ratios as proposed by Oli and Dobson (2003) are ratio of fertility rate (F) to age of first reproduction
+	- low F/a is slow, high F/a is fast, cut-offs provided here
+- Another hypothesis: LH patterns are due to adult body size
+	- also (not sure why in this para) evidence that LH evolution may be phylogenetically constrained
+	- relative influences of these are not clear
+- Here: characterize pace-of-life of mammals with F/a ratio, then use population dynamics modeling to look at some other stuff
+##### Methods
+- LH data for 138 mammal populations, estimated fertilities F and survival probabilities P, built matrix models accordingly
+	- caveats with Leslie matrices:
+		- variation in LHs can cause sizes of projection matrices to vary in size and therefore they can not be directly compared
+		- timing of certain life cycle events are not explicitly modeled in these matrices (e.g., ages of first and last reproduction)
+	- divide life histories into a two-stage cycle: pre-reproductive J, post-reproductive A
+		- survival to adulthood has probability P_j per time unit with a time steps to do so
+		- assume that upon reaching reproductive maturity they reproduce with average fertility F and survive with probability P_a until age of last reproduction omega
+		- some work from prior Oli and Zinner papers demonstrating that the partial life cycle approach desribed here has deficiencies but overall does a good job of addressing above-mentioned caveats
+	- consequence: life cycle can be characterized by five parameters: a, omega, P_j, P_a, F
+	- estimated lambda from characteristic equation of these life cycles (neat!)
+		- With lambda obtained, can estimate elasticities
+- For each population, estimate F/a, bin them as fast, slow, medium
+	- perform AoV to assess differences in parameters vary among three groups:
+		- variables testded: log body mass, LH params above, lambda, elasticities of each rate
+		- REGW multiple range test (is this post-hoc or what?)
+- Phylogenetic constraint hypothesis tested with nested ANOVA (order main effect, family nested within order)
+	- analyze residuals to see if fast-slow continuum still appears after controlling for phylogeny
+- Allometric constraint hypothesis tested by regressiong LH vars, lambda, elasticities on body mass
+	- analysis of residuals: do effects among variables persist after removing body size?
+##### Results
+- Even split among the three pace of life gropus
+	- body mass, all LH vars, lambda differed among groups
+		- Table 1 has results
+		- higher lambda (>1) for fast than medium/slow (~1)(see Fig. 1F)
+		- higher F for fast than medium/slow
+		- for P_a: slow > medium > fast
+- Elasticities: increasing F/a increased elasticity of lambda to reproductive parameters (a, F) and decreased elasticity to survival parameters
+- Analysis of residuals after controlling for body size (allometric constraint hypothesis) shows strong evidence of the residuals even after controlling for body size
+	- body size relationships being incorporated into models also did not change relationships between F/a and elasticities
+- After removing phylogenetic effects, correlations between F/a and life history variables became weaker but still were sign. non-zero

+Very cool.
+Did not critique demo and stats techniques that much, but I did find the approach to be straightforward!
+I'm not using age of first reproductiona as a parameter here but results here I still think are applicable or useful to us, particularly as there are variables for survival probabilities and fertilities.

+Useful results here: (1) yes, evidence of a robust fast-slow continuum that involes advancing age (even if age at first reproduction) and fertility rates (2) differences among these groups in lambda.
+The elasticities argument is interesting too although I would need to think about it more, but the idea here is that sensitivity to survival increases with increasing F/a (or, slowing pace of life) which makes sense.
+Does this influence our results at all?
+I want to say no because the proportional effects of selection/maladaptation load here do not necessarily have to do with any particular rate, yes?
+Also seems cool and worthwhile that these results remain if controlling for body size, although I'm not sure this matters in our hypothesis.

+### Gaillard, J.-M., et al. 2005.
+Generation time: a reliable metric to measure life-history variation among mammalian populations.

+- Response to Oli and Dobson (2003), who found from analysis of 142 mammal populations that the F/a ratio (as described above) predicts elasticities of vital rates to lambda and provides a good proxy for position on the slow-fast continuum
+	- they also did not find strong empirical support for age at first reproduction affecting (...? something?) and did not find relationships between phylogeny and body size predicted in literature
+- Critique of Oli and Dobson, presented here:
+	- Authors ignore prior theoretical work that demonstrates that elasticities of lambda to vital rates shrink with generation time (Charlesworth 1994)
+	- F/a ratio has "no theoretical justification"
+	- Work presented here suggests that age of first reproductino is likely a good index of position of mammals on the slow-fast continuum
+- Prior work on generation time:
+	- Leslie (1966) and Charlesworth (1994) demonstrated the importance of generation time, which could be defined as weighted mean age of child birthing-mothers in a population
+	- definition provided in here, but with simplifying assumption of fecundity that is independent of age, very nice expression: a + (s / lambda - s)
+	- as such, generation time is a function of all vital rates
+	- (Lebreton and Clobert 1991 seems useful)
+	- seems likely that generation time would be a reliable measure of populations on the slow-fast continuum although this has not been tested yet
+	- re-analysis of a subset of O&D's data: PCA on five LH parameters suggested by O&D (same as above)
+		- first axis of PCA accounts for 69% of variation in variables, corresponds to timing of start/stop of reproduction, fecundity, survival
+		- generation time as defined here is highly correlated with PC1 (rho = 0.9)
+	- note, though, that generation time assumes a stable age structure, which may be violated in temporally-varying environments
+- The F/a ratio: not theoretically supported, may not be intepretable as originally claimed, and something about elasticities
+	- that second point: O&D correctly estimated F, but this means that F/a includes adult survival and is thus can't be straightforwardly used as a measure of reproductive output to age at maturity
+	- however, there is a strong correlation between F/a and PC1 (rho = -0.92), but there are several other variables that correlate with PC1 which would also work well as fast-slow indicators
+- Is fast-slow placement truly independent of phylogeny or body size, as claimed?
+	- ANCOVA where log-generation time is dependent variable, log body mass is covariate, order is a factor with eight levels
+		- common slope to all orders of body mass on generation time, although orders have wildly differing intercepts
+		- additive effects of body mass and mammalian order explain ~60% of variation in generation time
+	- n.b. that O&D's survival estimates come from life tables, which require strong assumptions for valid and accurate inference (stationary age distribution, equal probability of sampling all individuals)
+- Conclusions: generation time is a good metric for assessing importance of life history variables to population growth rates and position of a population on the fast-slow continuum
+	- generation time may be just as easy to estimate in the field as other variables

+Short and sweet.
+Love it.
+Okay so this claims that generation time should work just as well if not better as an indicator for position on the fast-slow continuum (for mammals at least) as F/a.
+Some arguments herein.
+For the sake of what I'm interested, it is good to know that generation time is a proxy for LH-placement - I even think the expression for T_b appears in some form in my analysis (if a = 0, then T_b would be s/(lambda-s), which I feel appears somewhere...).
+This does seem to fit in better with my framing than Oli 2004, although Oli 2004 may be useful for providing more evidence of fast-slow placement with lambda (where medium/slow species have lambda ~ 1 and fast species have greater ones).
+Use these both!

 # Incomplete stuff

+### Isaac, J.L.
+2009.
+Effects of climate change on life history: implications for extinction risk in mammals.
+Endangered Species Research.

+-

 ### Beckerman, A.P., Benton, T.G., Lapsley, C.T., and Koesters, N. 2003.
 Talkin' 'bout my generation: environmental variability and cohort effects.
 Am Nat.